Surfer12/Comprehensive-Guide-to-Graph-Traversal-Algorithms-BFS-and-DFS/Breadth First Search (BFS).md

 // ... existing code ...
 ```

-* Applications beyond shortest paths: While BFS excels at finding the shortest path in unweighted graphs, its level-by-level
-exploration is valuable in other scenarios:
+## Applications beyond shortest paths
+While BFS excels at finding the shortest path in unweighted graphs, its level-by-level exploration is valuable in other scenarios:
-   * Finding connected components: BFS can identify all nodes reachable from a starting node, effectively grouping connected
-components in a graph.
+* Finding connected components: BFS can identify all nodes reachable from a starting node, effectively grouping connected components in a graph.
-   * Testing bipartiteness: BFS can determine if a graph is bipartite (can be colored with two colors such that no adjacent
-nodes have the same color).
+* Testing bipartiteness: BFS can determine if a graph is bipartite (can be colored with two colors such that no adjacent nodes have the same color).
-   * Crawling web pages: Search engines often use a modified BFS approach to crawl web pages, starting from a seed page and
-following links level by level.
+* Crawling web pages: Search engines often use a modified BFS approach to crawl web pages, starting from a seed page and following links level by level.

-* Variations and optimizations:
+## Variations and optimizations
-   * Bidirectional BFS: When searching for a path between two specific nodes, you can run two BFS searches simultaneously,
-one from each node, potentially finding the path faster.
+* Bidirectional BFS: When searching for a path between two specific nodes, you can run two BFS searches simultaneously, one from each node, potentially finding the path faster.
-   * Parallel BFS: For large graphs, BFS can be parallelized to explore multiple branches concurrently, speeding up the
+* Parallel BFS: For large graphs, BFS can be parallelized to explore multiple branches concurrently, speeding up the search.
-search.

-## Depth-First Search (DFS) - Further Exploration
-* Applications beyond cycle detection: DFS is versatile and finds use in various graph problems:
-   * Topological sorting: In directed acyclic graphs (DAGs), DFS can order nodes such that for every directed edge from node
-A to node B, A appears before B in the ordering.
-   * Finding strongly connected components: In directed graphs, DFS can identify groups of nodes where every node is
-reachable from every other node within the group.
-   * Solving puzzles with backtracking: DFS is the backbone of backtracking algorithms, used to explore possible solutions
-in problems like Sudoku and the N-Queens puzzle.
-* Variations and optimizations:
-   * Iterative deepening DFS: Combines the space efficiency of DFS with the completeness of BFS by performing depth-limited
-DFS searches with increasing depth limits.
-   * DFS with pruning: In problem-solving scenarios, DFS can be optimized by pruning branches that are guaranteed not to
-lead to a solution.

 ## Comparing BFS and DFS
-* Memory usage: DFS generally uses less memory than BFS, especially in deep graphs, as it only needs to store the nodes
-along the current path.
-BFS, on the other hand, stores all nodes at the current level, which can be memory-intensive for
+* Memory usage: DFS generally uses less memory than BFS, especially in deep graphs, as it only needs to store the nodes along the current path.
+BFS, on the other hand, stores all nodes at the current level, which can be memory-intensive for wide graphs.
-wide graphs.
 * Speed: The relative speed of BFS and DFS depends on the graph structure and the problem being solved.
-If the solution is
-likely to be found at shallower depths, BFS might be faster.
-If the solution is deep within the graph or requires exploring
-a specific path, DFS might be more efficient.
+If the solution is likely to be found at shallower depths, BFS might be faster.
+If the solution is deep within the graph or requires exploring a specific path, DFS might be more efficient.

 ## Choosing the right algorithm
 The choice between BFS and DFS depends on the specific application and the characteristics of the graph: